Brachioradial Pruritis – Neuropathic itch

 “Many physicians including neurologists are unaware that neurological problems alone can cause chronic itch.”

-In 2011 Anne Louise Oaklander, MD, PhD of the departments of Neurology and Pathology, Massachusetts General Hospital, Harvard Medical School wrote in the journal Seminars in cutaneous medicine and surgery: (2)
+In 2011 Anne Louise Oaklander, MD, Ph.D. of the departments of Neurology and Pathology, Massachusetts General Hospital, Harvard Medical School wrote in the journal Seminars in Cutaneous Medicine and Surgery: (4)

-Considered physiologically, neuropathic itch is a pathological form of itch where the stimulus-response curve that governs normal sensation has become distorted and the itch sensation is out of proportion or even completely independent of any pruritogenic stimuli (something that would normally cause an itch.)
-In other words the itch can be of unknow origin.
+Considered physiologically, the neuropathic itch is a pathological form of itch where the stimulus-response curve that governs normal sensation has become distorted and the itch sensation is out of proportion or even completely independent of any pruritogenic stimuli (something that would normally cause an itch.)
+In other words, the itch can be of unknown origin.

 Like an electrical problem in the wiring harness of an automobile, the actual location and cause of neuropathic itch can be extremely difficult to pin down, but effective treatment may require anatomical and etiological identification of the neurological problem and institution of disease-modifying treatment.
 In some cases, this may be neurosurgical.
 (Some type of surgery to the nerves).